 You can calculate the engagement rate of an influencer’s account with a simple calculation.
 Divide the total comments and likes they have by their number of followers.
 Voilà, you’re looking at their engagement rate!

-You can expect an engagement rate to sit anywhere between 1.7% for accounts with very high followers to around 8% for a smaller follower base.
+You can expect an engagement rate to sit anywhere between 1.7% for accounts with very high followers to around 8% for a smaller (human) follower base.

-So we should check comments for:
+We should check comments for:

 - the number of short comments